I should perhaps start this off with a hearty piratical “Arrrrrr!” or some other rum-soaked cliché. But I won’t.

 Drinking rum and gin.
 A celebration of rum and gin.
 The two festivals share a date and location, both taking place on the premises of Vienna’s main brewer (Ottakringer).

-The Vienna Rumfestival will be in its fourth year, offering visitors the chance to discover different types of rum from dozens of brands.
-Get a flavour (see what I did there?) of the event from the video:
+The Vienna Rumfestival will be in its fifth year in 2020, offering visitors the chance to discover different types of rum from dozens of brands.
+Get a flavour (see what I did there?) of the event from this video: